ShortToGround/Kludge-Z80/README.md

 The solution is to properly delay the Z80 timings to fit the compact flash true IDE spec.

-Someone a lot smarter than me named Tadeusz Pycio's came up with a delay circuit to fix this issue.
+Someone a lot smarter than me named Tadeusz Pycio came up with a delay circuit to fix this issue.

 You can find his blog about it [here](http://www.vtsys.pl/interface-compact-flash/).
 If you want to read it in English you will need to enter it into google translate though.
 Google Translate does an excellent job though and its very understandable!